fhellwig/rest-error/README.md

 // Error: 500 (Internal Server Error) Cannot connect to the database.
 ```

-The `badRequest` is a factory method.
+The `badRequest` method and `internalServerError` method are factory methods.
 No `new` keyword is required.
 There is one factory method for each of the 400- and 500-series errors.

 If you want to call the constructor yourself, you can: